cassieesvelt/architecture-center/docs/reference-architectures/ai/training-deep-learning-content.md

 > Link to the pricing calculator (https://azure.microsoft.com/en-us/pricing/calculator) with all of the components in the architecture included, even if they're a $0 or $1 usage.
 > If it makes sense, include small/medium/large configurations.
 Describe what needs to be changed as you move to larger sizes.
+- Training large models often takes several days, which means the cost of using resources for will steadily increase as the training progresses.
+It is also likely that the hourly cost will be significant do to the quantity of resources needed.
+This architecture is built with those costs directly considered, though multiple cost saving measures including efficient data loading, linearly scaling VMs, accelerated model saving and training throughput optimizers.
+- Since total training time is directly correlated with cost becuase of resources being used and throughput correlates to how well the resources are being utilized in a training job, reducing the training time and throughput is the goal of these optimizations.
+Applying this architecture with Azure Machine Learning showed a 27.8% improvement in training the BERT model, as shown in [this example](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Training/Bert-Pretrain/README.md) on Github.
+- For more information on exact pricing for running your deep learning workload, check out the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).

 ### Operational excellence